canonical/uss-tableflip/doc/upstream_release_process.md

 upstream	git@github.com:canonical/cloud-init.git (fetch)
 upstream	git@github.com:canonical/cloud-init.git (push)
 ```
 Adjust any references to `upstream` and `origin` accordingly if yours are different.

+## Tools on path
+Some scripts referenced in this guide invoke other tools assumed to be on the PATH, so add `uss-tableflip/scripts` to your PATH.
+Additionally, the `lptools` package should be installed.
+Use `apt` to install it.

 # Pre-release
 ## Send pre-release email to mailing list